cboulanger/bookends-client/readme.txt

 Bookends javascript client
 ==========================

-This code is intended to add scriptable data manipulation to the Bookends reference manager (http://www.sonnysoftware.com), by providing a bridge betweeen javascript and  the HTTP server built into Bookends, using node-js.
+This code is intended to add scriptability to the Bookends reference manager (http://www.sonnysoftware.com), by providing a bridge betweeen javascript and  the HTTP server built into Bookends, using node-js.